RUGGEDO AND THE SCHOOL OF MAGIC

 Art by Michael Herring for the Del Rey cover of The Gnome King of Oz

 Part I: The Nome and the Wizard

 The Nome King was in an angry mood.
 He became angry whenever he thought about the loss of his Magic Belt, and the resulting loss of all of his magical powers.
 Some months earlier, the King, whose name had been Roquat, had attempted to conquer the Land of Oz and retrieve the Belt, but Queen Ozma of Oz had forced him to drink of the Water of Oblivion, causing him to forget everything that he had ever known.
-It had taken him some time to regain his memory, and even then, he still had trouble remembering his name, so he went by the name of Ruggedo.
+It had taken him some time to regain his memory, and even then, he still had trouble remembering himself.
+The Nome King's subjects called their ruler by the name Ruggedo.